 I might be biased, but Pierce Brosnan is one of the best James Bond because he originated the perfect blend of style, humor, and action.

-Brosnan’s Bond gave the character more depth into his anti-heroic backstory.
-It’s a shame that GoldenEye was the only film worth mentioning in his four film marathon.
+Brosnan’s Bond gave the character more depth in his anti-heroic backstory.
+It’s a shame that GoldenEye was the only film worth mentioning in his four-film marathon.

 2. Daniel Craig

 - No Time To Die (2021)

 2021 marks the end of an era for the latest actor to portray James Bond.

 Daniel Craig earned his place among cinema’s most incredible action stars despite the hate he initially received.

 Many people doubted he could do it based on the superficial judgment of his hair color and facial expressions, but Craig didn’t back down.

 Over 15 years, Craig reinvented the character, taking pieces from every Bond before him and adding psychological elements, often missing other versions.